drekka/Alchemic/README.md

 @end
 ```

-There are two parts to this registration.
-The first is the `ACSelector(...)` argument.
-This defines the selector of the intializer that will be called.
+The `ACSelector(...)` argument defines the selector of the intializer that will be called.

-The second part is the argument resolvers used to locate values for the selector.
-See [Resolving argument values](#resolving-argument-value) for details on setting these.
+The `ACWithClass(...)` is an argument resolver used to locate the object to be passed to the initializer.
+See [Resolving argument values](#resolving-argument-value) for details on argument resolving.

 ## Factories

-Sometimes you want to declare a class to Alchemic, but have Alchemic create a new instance everytime you request it.
+Sometimes you want to declare a class to Alchemic, but have Alchemic create a new instance every time you need the object.
 This is what Alchemic regards as a ***Factory***.
 Factories are not as common as singletons in the DI world, but they can be useful in a variety of situations.
+For example, you could declare a SMS message class as a factory.
+Then every time you need one, Alchemic will create a new SMS message object and give it to you with all it's dependencies injected.

 To tell Alchemic to treat a class registration as a factory, add the `ACIsFactory` macro to the `ACRegister(...)` macro like this: